janiejestemja/cipherleaf/README.md

 ### Data Handling
 ---
-- Encrypted Data Storage: User notes are encrypted client-side using WebAssembly and stored on the server in their encrypted form, ensuring zero-knowledge storage.
+- Encrypted Data Storage: User notes are encrypted client-side using WebAssembly and stored on the server in their encrypted form.
 - Data Retrieval: Upon authentication, users can retrieve their encrypted notes, which are then decrypted client-side for viewing or deleting.

 ## Encryption Logic Overview